supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Select and right click on the **WINServer** virtual machine from the virtual machine section in the middle and select start, then again right-click on the **WINServer** virtual machine and select **connect**.

-**Note** To enable clipboard Right click on WIN1-xxxx and select hyper-v Settings and click on **enhanced session mode** and check the **use enhanced mode** click on apply Then restart your virtual machine, once vm starts you will get a configuration pop-up click on show more options and select local resources and make sure the clipboard is selected
+   >**Note:** To enable clipboard Right click on WIN1-xxxx and select hyper-v Settings and click on **enhanced session mode** and check the **use enhanced mode** click on apply Then restart your virtual machine, once vm starts you will get a configuration pop-up click on show more options and select local resources and make sure the clipboard is selected

 1. It asks you to press ctrl+alt+dlt, Go-to **actions** in the top of VM toolbar and click on **ctrl+alt+dlt** (**Skip if not asked**)